 This course celebrates the healthy family as God’s vehicle to connect each of us to others.
 We will study the family as a link to the past, present and future, as well as the many forms of families.
 We’ll also discuss teaching a sense of right and wrong, traditions, education as the key to a better life, and the family as a unit of support.

 In addition, we’ll identify the signs of a dysfunctional family and give suggestions of healthy ways to handle problems that may arise in the family.
 It will not deal specifically with what may be wrong or unhealthy in your family (that’s something for family counseling), but will look at characteristics of healthy families and passages of scripture that can inform that understanding.

 In short, this course explores what the family unit should be and do for the individuals coming out of it.
 Healthy children can come out of any of the different forms of family, depending on their relationships with God.

 This course is eligible for 1.0 CEU.

-Shirley was ordained after completing seminary while serving in ministry with three Baptist pastors and went on to serve as associate and senior pastor in the United Methodist Church.
-Even though most of her training and service has been in the United Methodist Church, her childhood years were equally divided between three denominations (Methodist, Baptist and Catholic).
+She has served in ministry in the local church and community for most of her life.
+She was ordained after completing seminary while serving as an associate with three Baptist pastors and went on to serve as associate and senior pastor in The United Methodist Church.
+Even though most of her training and service as an adult has been in The United Methodist Church, her childhood years were spent equally divided between three denominations (Methodist, Baptist and Catholic).